dpokk/dpokk/README.md

 👋 Hi, I’m **Deepak!**
 👀 I’m passionate about building full-stack web applications with modern technologies like Next.js and the MERN stack.
-💬 I’m looking to collaborate on full-stack development and GenAI-driven projects.
+💬 Looking to collaborate on full-stack development and GenAI-driven projects.
-⚡ I love crafting intuitive user experiences backed by powerful, reliable backend systems to solve real-world challenges!

 📫 Connect with me: